elibroftw/blog.elijahlopez.ca/content/posts/nytimes-subscription-review.md

 ## The Good

-- Some wirecutter articles, which I've used and will use.
+- Some wirecutter articles, which I've used and will use more of

 ## The Bad